octobercms/docs/3.x/extend/importexport/importexport-controller.md

     redirect: acme/campaign/subscribers
 ```

-The following configuration options are supported for the Export page:
+The following configuration properties are supported for the Export page:

-Option | Description
+Property | Description
 ------------- | -------------
 **title** | a page title, can refer to a [localization string](../system/localization.md).
 **fileName** | the file name to use for the exported file without extension.
 Default `export`
 **list** | defines the list columns available for exporting.
 **form** | provides additional fields used as export options, optional.
 **redirect** | redirection page when the export is complete, optional.
-**useList** | set to true or the value of a list definition to enable [integration with Lists](#oc-list-behavior-integration).
+**useList** | set to true or the value of a list definition to enable integration with lists.
 Default: `false`.

 ### Format Options